Euphredes/Phaedrah/README.txt

 blues are reflected in the wind. my hot heart, a crowd of breezes. drooping trees in my mind sing songs.

+I.
+the mood in my walk, a dark breeze. my boots walk like a riverbed. lighting another cigarette.

            Loyalty
            -------